AstraeaBio/astraea-ops/docs/troubleshooting/git_branching_issues.md

 ## Symptoms

+- Typical error:
+> ! [rejected] main -> main (non-fast-forward)
+> error: failed to push some refs
+> hint: Updates were rejected because the tip of your current branch is behind its remote counterpart.
 - Merge conflicts
 - Detached HEAD state
 - Unable to push to remote
 - Branch synchronization problems
 - Lost commits

+## Diagnosis

+- Local `main` is behind remote.
+- You’re trying to push without updating.
+- Sometimes mixed with uncommitted local changes.

 ## Common Causes